-A Walk-in is a high-minded entity who is permitted to take over the body of another human being who wishes to depart.
-Since a Walk-in must never enter a body without the permission of its owner this is not to be confused with those well-publicized cases (such as were described in The Three Faces of Eve, The Exorcist, et al) in which multiple egos of evil spirits are vying for possession of an inhabited body.—Ruth Montgomery (1912-2001), Strangers Among Us
+A Walk-in is a high-minded entity granted permission to take over the body of another human being who wishes to depart.
+Since a Walk-in must never enter a body without the permission of its owner, this is not to be confused with those well-publicized cases — such as described in The Three Faces of Eve, The Exorcist, et al. — in which multiple egos of evil spirits are vying for possession of an inhabited body.

 This is where my theory deviates from Montgomery’s.
 In my experience, this entity doesn’t take over the body but inhabits the shell and coexists with its original owner, interjecting its likes and dislikes, its strengths and weaknesses, its memories and feelings into that of the host’s often making the host a stronger, more driven person.

 I think they exist together, unless the original chooses to move on.
-The original’s memories with dominate, but there will be those fleeting moments of déjà vu or connecting immediately with a stranger for unknown reasons that are triggered by the Walk-In.
+The original’s memories will dominate, but there will be those fleeting moments of déjà vu or connecting immediately with a stranger for unknown reasons that are triggered by the Walk-In.

 There is no hard evidence to support my concept except for my own personal experiences.
 I believe I have housed a Walk-In or two in my life.
-My original self might take a back seat and let the Walk-In do the driving, but I don’t go any where.
+My original self might take a back seat and let the Walk-In do the driving, but I don’t go anywhere.
 I don’t move on because I choose to stay.